S4 method for class 'SpatRaster,SpatRaster'

 character.
 Method used for estimating the new cell values.
 One of:

-bilinear: bilinear interpolation.
-This is the default if the first layer of x is numeric (not categorical).
-(3x3 cell window).
+bilinear: bilinear interpolation (3x3 cell window).
+This is used by default if the first layer of x is not categorical

 cubicspline: cubic B-spline interpolation.
 (5x5 cell window).